 Step 2: Practice programming questions using LeetCode

-Here are some answers regarding the most common questions about how to structure your preparation.
+Here are some answers to the most common questions about how to structure your preparation.

-- If you are an experienced programmer, you probably have a preferred programming language that you are most comfortable with.
+- If you have extensive experience in a software engineer position, you probably have a preferred programming language that you are most comfortable with.
 Use that one.

 - If the job description refers to a specific language, then use that one.